On this page:

-How to Cope with Mum Guilt
+How to cope with mum guilt

-29 Apr, 2025
+Posted on: 29 Apr, 2025

 If you’re a parent, chances are you’ve felt a tug in your chest when you leave the baby to go to work, take a moment for yourself, or make a choice that doesn’t feel “perfect.”
 That’s mum guilt.